slbailey/retrowaves/FUTURE_ENHANCEMENTS_SYSTEM.md

 ### 7.6 Multi-Station Platform Architecture

-**Future Goal:** Rename the entire system to a platform name, where "Appalachia Radio" becomes one output stream instance.
-Enable running multiple radio stations simultaneously from a single codebase.
+**Future Goal:** Enable running multiple radio stations simultaneously from a single Retrowaves codebase, where "Appalachia Radio" becomes one output stream instance among many.

 **Current Status:**
-- System is named "Appalachia Radio" and runs as a single station instance
+- Retrowaves runs as a single station instance
 - All configuration, state, and media libraries are tied to one station

 **Desired Future Behavior:**
-- Platform-level naming (e.g., "Radio Automation Platform" or similar)
 - Station instances are independently configurable
 - Each station has its own:
   - Media library (songs, intros, outros, IDs)